 The “LinEair” spring name is slightly misleading as it’s still a reasonably progressive shock even before you add internal spacers.
 A small negative spring, by the latest standards, means it’s more stubborn to get moving off the top with a carefully metered rather than super supple feel through the opening phase.
 If you want a shock that feels very controlled and feedback-rich to add efficiency to a naturally fluid/neutral bike then the Cane Creek is awesome.

-There’s also a plusher, bigger volume piggyback equipped DBAir CS (£569) and a coil version of the same shock which comes in an impressive range of sizes including trunnion mounts.
-There are no Trunnion mount options on the IL though and the online guide of bike tunes is dated and patchy, too.
+There’s also a plusher, bigger volume piggyback equipped DBAir CS and a coil version of the same shock which comes in an impressive range of sizes including trunnion mounts.
+There are no Trunnion mount options on the IL though.

 EXT’s Storia is a stand-out shock in price but also in how it’s delivered and how it performs.
 Rather than just buying off-the-shelf you need to fill in size, your weight, bike and riding info (style, pedal type, feel preferences etc.) and then wait for a specific custom tune.
 Some distributors (such as Mojo in the UK) would even prefer if you came in for a proper consultation and set-up session but, even by post, EXT has an awesome reputation for delivering an eerily accurate damping tune that generally sweet-spots personal preference and bike kinematics right in the middle of the range of the external dampers.